Siebel CRM Licensing

 • Siebel Loyalty: Loyalty program and rewards management for customer retention programs.

-• Siebel Partnip Management (PRM): Partner and reseller management via partner portals, enabling collaboration with external business partners.
+• Siebel Partner Management (PRM): Partner and reseller management via partner portals, enabling collaboration with external business partners.

-• Siebel Analytics: Reporting and business intelligence (originally Siebel’s analytics module, now largely part of Oracle Business Intelligence) for dashboards and data analysis Tools:** Configuration and development environment for customizing Siebel application developers/administrators).
+• Siebel Analytics: Reporting and business intelligence (originally Siebel’s analytics module, now largely part of Oracle Business Intelligence) for dashboards and data analysis.
+Tools:** Configuration and development environment for customizing the Siebel application for developers/administrators.

 These versions often require a special industry-based module (for example, Siebel Financial Services or Siebel Communications).
 They may also have vertical-specific modules (e.g., Siebel CME Contracts instead of generic Contract】.